Winner Australian Audio Book Award, The National Library of Australia

 1. Molly Whuppie (Tin whistle) In the timeless title track, the dauntless and adorable Molly outwits and outruns a fierce giant.
 Jenni’s retelling is replete with chants, slurps, burps and knee slaps that kids can join in with.
 Scotland (13:49)

 2. Tanabata Sama (Lyre & Chalaumeau) The story behind this song involves the star maidens from the Pleiades constellation.
-One of star maidens runs away from heaven to marry a humble yet pure-hearted farmer.
+One of the star maidens runs away from heaven to marry a humble yet pure-hearted farmer.
 Stories of the star maidens of the Pleiadies coming to Earth have been told since ancient times all around the world.
 Japan (Song 1:36)

 3. Gowondo The story of a great hunter who becomes a dolphin.
 Kombumerri people Burleigh Heads, Australia (5:27)